• Session No.26 Tire / Road Characteristics, Contact Properties and Related Technologies III -Tire Mechanisms Toward the Future- (OS)

 This study proposes a measurement method for tire-road force that is highly robust against measurement noise.
 This method enables tire-road force measurement using only tire rotation speed to identify tire revolutions and strain measurements occurring on the wheel.
 Measurement experiments were conducted during straight-line driving, and the usefulness of this method was confirmed by quantitative evaluation of the measured tire ground load values against true values.

-Measurement of Tire Contact Load Using a Strain-Sensing RFID Tag Sensor
+Measurement of Tire Contact Load Using a Strain-Sensing RFID Sensor Tag

 RFID tags are used for inventory management of goods as a technology to exchange information wirelessly without power supply.
 In this study, a basic study was carried out to measure the grounding load by embedding an RFID tag sensor with a strain measurement function in a tire, and the result was confirmed.